-$\label{thm:condition} \mbox{useradm, platadm, platop, Enables execution for all PPARs.} \\ \mbox{fieldeng}$
+$\label{eq:continuous_plate_problem} useradm, \verb"plate" plated, Enables execution for all PPARs. \\ \texttt{fieldeng}$

-Up to 255 characters can be used to specify domainname.
-To include "#" in domainname, specify a backslash (\) just before it like "\#".
+-g domainname Specifies the host name of the logical domain to be displayed.
+If the -g option is omitted, the information of all logical domains under the PPAR to be displayed is displayed.
+Up to 255 characters can be used to specify domainname .
+To include "#" in domainname , specify a backslash (\) just before it like "\#".
 To include ";", specify a backslash (\) just before it like "\;".
-To include "(", specify a backslash (\) just before it like "\(".
-To include ")", specify a backslash (\) just before it like "\)".
-To include a symbol, specify it by enclosing the entire value in single quotation marks (') or double quotation marks ("). (e.g. 'guest01').

-Displays text one screen at a time.

--p ppar_id Specifies the PPAR-ID to display the status.
-Depending on the
+To include "(", specify a backslash (\) just before it like "\(").
+To include ")", specify a backslash (\) just before it like "\\".
+To include a symbol, specify it by enclosing the entire value in single quotation marks (') or double quotation marks ("). (e.g. 'guest01'). -h Displays the usage.
+Specifying this option with another option or operand causes an error. -M Displays text one screen at a time. -p ppar_id Specifies the PPAR-ID to display the status.
+Depending on the system configuration, you can specify an integer from 0 to 15 for